Key Takeaways

-• Console runs the service desk as a single operating layer: it reads organizational context, then acts across connected systems instead of sitting on top of a ticket queue.
-It resolves more than 50% of internal service desk requests automatically.
+Console runs the service desk as a single operating layer: it reads organizational context, then acts across connected systems instead of sitting on top of a ticket queue.
+It automatically resolves more than 50% of internal service desk requests on average, with some teams higher (e.g. Webflow 87%).

 Why Are Service Desks Going Autonomous?